Aphris-Karu/Free-Corrade-AI/docs/HowTo.md

 `docker swarm init`

-Now that you have the configs in a directory and know the location.

 We will be setting up 3 services. (corrade/mtqq/corrade-ai) you will need a location with a config for the mqtt server as well as a data directory and a folder location for the brain used by the corrade-ai.

 The easiest way to do this is to do the following commands on linux